Guide to emailing members

 Why is it important to edit the email?

-The Communications team is made up of digital communications experts who are trained in email best practices and plain language writing.
-They follow the PIPSC Digital Style Guide.
+The Communications team consists of digital communications experts who are trained in email best practices and plain language writing and follow the PIPSC Digital Style Guide.

 When editing, they ask the following questions: